-More than a million Australians still experience deep social exclusion, according to the latest data.
+More than 1.2 million Australians still experience deep social exclusion, according to the latest data.

 Social exclusion occurs when someone experiences multiple, overlapping problems, such as unemployment, poor health and inadequate education, which stop them fully participating in society.
 Tackling social exclusion helps make Australia a better place to live for everyone.

-The social exclusion monitor is an approach to measuring social exclusion in Australia, developed by the Brotherhood of St Laurence and the (MIAESR) .
-It uses the annual (HILDA) survey of more than 13,000 people.
+The social exclusion monitor is an approach to measuring social exclusion in Australia, developed by the Brotherhood of St Laurence and the Melbourne Institute of Applied Economic and Social Research (MIAESR) .
+It uses the annual Household, Income and Labour Dynamics in Australia (HILDA) survey of more than 13,000 people.
 The monitor is updated with each new wave of the HILDA survey.

 Our measure combines results collected about an individual's circumstances based on 30 different components of disadvantage, called indicators.
 For example, a person may have a low income, poor health and little connection with their community, which all compound to restrict their opportunities.

-Using the newest data from 2017, the monitor finds that more than 1.1 million Australians deal with deep social exclusion, in a nation that has seen more than two decades of overall economic prosperity.
+Using the newest data from 2018, the monitor finds that more than 1.2 million Australians have been dealing with deep social exclusion, in a nation that had seen more than two decades of overall economic prosperity.